InterviewMap/CS-Interview-Knowledge-Map/Framework/vue-en.md

 }
 ```

-`beforeMount` will be executed before mounting the instance, then starts to create the VDOM and replace it with the real DOM, and finally runs the `mounted` hook.
+`beforeMount` will be executed before mounting the instance, then starts to create the VDOM and replace it with the real DOM, and finally call the `mounted` hook.
 And there’s a judgment logic here that if it is an external `new Vue({}) `,  `$vnode` doesn’t exist, so the `mounted` hook will be executed directly.
 If there are child components, they will be mounted recursively,  only when all the child components are mounted, the mount hooks of the root components will be executed.

 Next, it comes to the hook function that will be called when the data is updated.